MicrosoftDocs/azure-devops-docs/docs/project/search/functional-code-search.md

 ## Find two or more keywords using Boolean operators

-• validate AND revisit finds files that contain both the words validate and revisit.
-Note that AND is the default operator, and so this is equivalent to the search string validate revisit.
+- validate AND revisit finds files that contain both the words validate and revisit.
+AND is the default operator, and so this is equivalent to the search string validate revisit.
-• validate OR revisit finds files that contain either of the words validate or revisit.
+- validate OR revisit finds files that contain either of the words validate or revisit.
-• validate NOT revisit finds files that contain the word validate but not the word revisit.
+- validate NOT revisit finds files that contain the word validate but not the word revisit.
-• (validate NOT revisit) OR "release delayed" finds files that contain the word validate but not the word revisit or files that contain the phrase release delayed.
+- (validate NOT revisit) OR "release delayed" finds files that contain the word validate but not the word revisit or files that contain the phrase release delayed.

 <a name="locationfunctions"></a>